roostoo/Roostoo-API-Documents/README.md

 ## Public API_KEY & SECRET_KEY

-`This pair of keys will generate and send when Roostoo offer you Public API promission` You can apply API premission by mail developer group [mailto:jolly@roostoo.com](mailto:jolly@roostoo.com)
+* This pair of keys will generate and send when Roostoo offer you Public API promission

+* You can apply API premission by mail developer group [jolly@roostoo.com](mailto:jolly@roostoo.com)

+## Access Security Level

 * `RCL_TSCheck` This level need timestamp parameter
 * `RCL_TopLevelCheck` This level need `MSG-SIGNATURE` in header and all above levels requirement